VMC 09-23-2020

 Preparing your logo: creating the SVG

-To prepare for acquiring a VMC — and general BIMI-readiness — your logo must be in Scalable Vector Graphic (SVG) format.
+To prepare for acquiring a VMC or CMC — and general BIMI-readiness — your logo must be in Scalable Vector Graphic (SVG) format.
 But here’s the rub: the SVG must adhere to the SVG Portable/Secure (SVG-P/S) profile, and there is no export template for vector applications like Adobe Illustrator today.
 That means you’ll have to create it using the following best practices.

 Option 1: Do it yourself in Adobe Illustrator